On computational properties of Cauchy problems generated by accretive operators: Logical aspects of the above results

 Moreover: if the proof does not use choice, then the modulus is even primitive recursive in the sense of G\"odel.
 The result remains true for any suitable extension or fragment of $\mathcal{C}^\omega$. \end{theorem}

-In that way, by Proposition \ref{pro:fullExtract} and Theorem \ref{thm:macro}, we find that a full modulus is indeed the right quantitative notion for the convergence condition in the sense that both items (i) and (ii), discussed before as the central properties on page \pageref{enum:items}, are fulfilled.
+In that way, by Proposition \ref{pro:fullExtract} and Theorem \ref{thm:macro}, we find that a full modulus is indeed the right quantitative notion for the convergence condition in the sense that both items (i) and (ii), discussed previously as the central properties before Definition \ref{def:CCmodFull}, are fulfilled.